bradlug/bradlug.github.io/about/index.md

 3 of us also went to the [WYLUG](http://www.wylug.org.uk/) meeting in July to get some tips.

-The next attempt (a Wednesday in September) attracted 10 people, and BradLug was born.
+The next attempt (a Wednesday in September) attracted 10 people, and BradLUG was born.

 We now meet on the second Monday of the month at the [Bradford Community and Voluntary Service](http://www.bradfordcvs.org.uk/) building.
 [UK Linux User Groups](http://lug.org.uk/) give us a mailing lists, and a few of the members got together to get this website up.